Smana/smana.github.io/content/en/post/dagger-intro/index.md

 * **Best Practices with Karpenter**: To optimize the availability of the Dagger engine, we configured it with a [Pod Disruption Budget](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#pod-disruption-budgets) and the annotation `karpenter.sh/do-not-disrupt: "true"`.
 Additionally, it is preferable to use `On-demand` instances, which we could consider reserving from AWS to obtain a discount.

-* **Network Policies**: Since the runners can execute any code, it is highly recommended to limit network traffic to the bare minimum, both for the self-hosted runners and the Dagger engine.
+* **Network Policies**: Since the runners can execute any code, it is highly recommended to limit network traffic to the bare minimum, for both the self-hosted runners and the Dagger engine.
 Furthermore, this is worth noting that Dagger currently listens using plain HTTP.

-To test this, we will run a job that creates a container and installs many relatively large packages.
-The idea is for this to take minimal time.
+To test this, we will run a job that creates a container and installs many relatively heavy packages.
+The idea is to simulate a build which takes a few minutes.

 [.github/workflows/ci.yaml](https://github.com/Smana/demo-cloud-native-ref/blob/main/.github/workflows/ci.yaml)